-This is my version of Hershey’s “Perfectly Chocolate” Chocolate Cake“.
-This gluten free chocolate cake recipe, however, is more moist.
-I knew it would be a very moist cake, jut by reading the recipe.
+This is my version of Hershey’s “Perfectly Chocolate” Chocolate Cake.
+This gluten free chocolate cake recipe; however, is moister.
+I knew it would be a very moist cake just by reading the recipe.
 That’s the way my husband and I like our chocolate cake, rich and very moist!
-I told him that I was going to call this my chocolate mud cake, however, mud cakes are traditionally very gooey.
-If you like your cake with more of a crumb texture, just cut back on the oil in the recipe below.
-Enjoy! – and I wish you were hear to help us eat this huge cake!
+I told him that I was going to call this my chocolate mud cake; however, mud cakes are traditionally very gooey.
+I wish you were here to help us eat this huge cake!

-- 1 3/4 cup Carla's Gluten-free Cake Flour Blend
+- 1-2/3 cup Carla's Gluten-Free Self-Rising Cake Flour Blend recipe

 - 1 teaspoon salt

 - 1 cup milk, at room temperature

 - 1 egg white, at room temperature